safesoftware/helm-charts/README.md

 ### Configuration

-The following table lists the configurable parameters of the FME Server 2020.2 BETA chart and their default values.
+The following table lists the configurable parameters of the FME Server 2020.2 chart and their default values.

 |      Parameter      |               Description             |                    Default                |
 |---------------------|---------------------------------------|-------------------------------------------|